tersesystems/terse-logback/docs/index.md

 You can see it on [mvnrepository](https://mvnrepository.com/artifact/com.tersesystems.logback/logback-structured-config) but you will need a custom resolver, so better to read through the whole thing.

-This is [not intended](https://tersesystems.com/blog/2019/04/23/application-logging-in-java-part-1/) to be a drop in replacement or a straight library dependency.
+This is [not intended](https://tersesystems.com/blog/2019/04/23/application-logging-in-java-part-1/) to be a drop in solution or a straight library dependency.
 You will want to modify this to your own tastes.

 ### Installation